-There are currently 338 recognized hummingbird species, but only 12-15 will regularly migrate into the United States, and even fewer continue all the way north to Canada.
+There are currently over 300 recognized hummingbird species, but only 12-15 will regularly migrate into the United States, and even fewer continue all the way north to Canada.

 The beautiful Anna’s Hummingbird, a hummingbird common to the West Coast, is a special case since it doesn’t really migrate.
 While some individual Anna's may adopt a temporary territory with a more favorable climate, others will stay in the same area year round.
 As such, Anna’s Hummingbirds are considered resident birds of the U.S. and Canada.